 Things to note

-This does contain a good amount of silicones, but is otherwise alcohol and fragrance free.
-Avoid while pregnant due to retinol content.
+This does contain silicones, but is otherwise alcohol and fragrance free.
+Also cruelty-free.

 A plastic tube.
 It’s basic but it keeps the ingredients fresh.